Biedrzu/Cypress-Web-Tests-Automation/README.md

 https://github.com/Biedrzu/LeapDev-Quality-Engineer-Task

 # Task 1 is for manual testing
-I decided to split test scenarios into component testing (Login, Book Store and Profile) and system testing.
+I was not sure how to approach this task to do it in a efficient way but I decided to split test scenarios into component testing (Login, Book Store and Profile) and system testing.
-Component testing does not  require other components to work or may require only some some basic mocks from other components.
+Component testing does not  require other components to work or may require only some basic mocks from other components.
-In those tests I only mention what requests are being sent as responses status may depend on ther components (they are verified in system testing).

 I decided to skip integration testing as in this case it will be hard to verify any two components without the third one.
 Also skipped acceptance testing.
 All main functionalities are covered in system testing.
 To create some reliable acceptance tests I would need more details